Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 To prevent any possibility of losing workload manager configuration data or files, a backup is required.
 Execute all backup procedures (for the workload manager in use) located in the `Troubleshooting and Administrative Tasks` sub-section of the `Install a Workload Manager` section of the `HPE Cray Programming Environment Installation Guide: CSM on HPE Cray EX`.
 The resulting backup data should be stored in a safe location off of the system.

+## Stop typescript

+Stop any typescripts that were started during this stage.

 ## Stage completed